sanglap-das/PwC-Switzerland_Virtual_Case_Experience_Power-BI/README.md

 This project is part of the [PwC Switzerland Power BI in Data Analytics Virtual Case Experience](https://www.theforage.com/simulations/pwc-ch/power-bi-cqxg?ref=zYi2CnpbWjhcS7sAk), demonstrating how digital tools are used for data visualization, automation, data cleansing, and more, addressing typical business challenges.
 The project showcases Power BI dashboards on Call Centre Trends, Customer Retention, and Diversity & Inclusion, offering actionable insights for various business operations and strategic planning.
 These insights help PwC Switzerland and its clients improve operational efficiency, enhance customer loyalty, and support a more inclusive workplace.

 ## Task 2: Call Centre Trends
 Create a dashboard in Power BI for Claire that reflects all relevant Key Performance Indicators (KPIs) and metrics in the dataset.
-Get creative!

 **Possible KPIs include (to get you started, but not limited to):**
 - Overall customer satisfaction